directus/directus/docs/releases/breaking-changes.md

 - `./extensions/modules/module-a/` becomes `./extensions/module-a/`.
 - `./extensions/panels/panel-b/` becomes `./extensions/panel-b/`.

-If your project does not already have one, add a `directus:extension` object to your `package.json` file:
+If your extension does not already have one, add a `directus:extension` object to your `package.json` file:

 ```json
 {